Filters

 Logical operators

-Section titled “Logical operators”Use _and_, _or_, and _not_ (or without underscores) for explicit logic:
+Section titled “Logical operators”Use _and_, _or_, and _not_ (or without underscores):

 |---|---|